Diplomarbeit, 2000, 131 Seiten

 Very important for this thesis is a fact that the consulting firm adopting one of the two last strategies, offering its clients either the experience gained or the efficient adaptation of ready made solutions, expands the served markets primarily through the search for new geographical areas or client niches, where the same or similar services are needed.
 Figure 2-3 illustrates how the two dimensions can be brought together.

-itself in segment C, i.e. offers the potential customers creative solutions and experience with similar projects.
+In the rest of the thesis I will focus on a consulting firm, which attempts to position itself in segment C, i.e. offers the potential customers creative solutions and experience with similar projects.
 The internal aspect of the firm’s strategy concentrates on the accumulation of team-based resources.

 Furthermore, as mentioned above it is a company searching for new opportunities and niches in existing as well as new markets.
 Analysis in the following chapters of this final thesis is carried out under the assumption that this particular company sees a potential opportunity in entry into the Czech Republic.

 The pre-requisite of the previous chapter was that a consulting company searches for niches in existing as well as new markets.
 Further, I have mentioned already in the introduction that international expansion might be for a company an easier and more profitable than home market penetration.
 The goal of this section is to look at expansion abroad from a slightly different perpective, not only as a pure search for new opportunities but also as an aim to utilise existing resources.
 In this chapter I would like to list some reasons for a company to expand abroad, relating them where possible to the expansion of consulting company.

 In the first chapter an overview of external and internal factors influencing a company to expand abroad will be given.
 I define external influences as the need to attract new sources of demand and profit, internal as motives of firms to take the most advantage of their investments.
 Further, in chapters 3.1.2 the focus will be on motives for expansion caused by market and financial imperfections, i.e. immobility of factors of production, changing value of currencies and an effort to reduce risk of firm´s investments.